Anant/example-apache-spark-and-datastax-astra/Job/README.md

 ## Step 3: Download DataStax Astra Secure Connect Bundle and Insert into Gitpod
 1. If you do not already have a DataStax Astra database, you can follow the set-up instructions on the README.md for https://github.com/Anant/cassandra.api up to Step 1.4 or "Download Secure Connect Bundle".
+2. Once your database is active, connect to it, and click the Settings menu tab.
+Select Admin User for role and hit generate token.
+COPY DOWN YOUR CLIENT ID AND CLIENT SECRET as they will be used by Spark
-2. Once you have downloaded the Astra Secure Connect Bundle, drag-and-drop it into the "Job" directory in Gitpod.
+3. Once you have downloaded the Astra Secure Connect Bundle, drag-and-drop it into the "Job" directory in Gitpod.

 ## Step 4: Download DataStax Studio Notebook and Run Cells 1-3 in Astra Studio
 1. While we have DataStax Astra open, let's go ahead and download this notebook [file](https://drive.google.com/file/d/1XmLF1iKc23orQkagf0L-FOdqwKZPujdF/view?usp=sharing).
 Once the notebook is downloaded, open Studio on DataStax Astra and then drag-and-drop the notebook file into Studio.